-At 16 you have the right to leave home, but many young people choose to stay, especially because in Oxfordshire housing is expensive and it can be hard to find a nice place to live.
+At 16 you have the right to leave home, but most young people do not.
+In Oxfordshire housing is expensive and it can take time to find the right place to live.

 Staying at home

-- You’re free to concentrate on education, college, university, or work without additional stress.
+- You’re free to concentrate on learning or work

 Crucial: Most people find living at home stressful at times, especially when parents still see them as younger than they really are.
 It is important to focus on common ground and try to see the other person's point of view.